 Philadelphia, PA, Acting Schools

 Aspiring acting students in Philadelphia have several undergraduate and graduate education options within the city limits.
 Undergraduate programs can lead to a Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA); graduate students can earn a Master of Fine Arts (MFA).
 Continue reading to learn more about these programs and compare some key school facts.
-A short paragraph about two other Philadelphia schools that offer classes for acting students can be found after the comparison table.
+A short paragraph about two other Philadelphia schools that offer classes for acting students can be found at the end of the article.

 - Temple University's theater program offers undergraduate and graduate programs that allow for a concentration in acting.
 At this university, which is located almost three miles from Philadelphia's downtown, students also have access to several theaters and rehearsal spaces.

 - The University of the Arts in downtown Philadelphia is located near several arts venues, like the Kimmel Center for the Performing Arts, the Merriam Theater and six additional theaters that are within walking distance.
 The university's Ira Brind School of Theater Arts includes prestigious professors, like a Tony Award nominee, a member of the Royal Shakespeare Company and a Barrymore Award winner.
 The school awards a BFA in Acting.

 - At the University of Pennsylvania, located almost four miles from Philadelphia's downtown, students can pursue an undergraduate major or a minor in theatre and take part in extracurricular activities and theater productions.
 Once enrolled, students can choose to focus on theory or practical aspects of acting.